 The Faculty of Built Environment and Surveying is committed to making a significant and positive impact on the country by combining academic strength with industry partnerships which are at the forefront of dealing with some of the major issues facing the nation today.
 Sustainability and integrated practice continue to define our teaching and research excellence.
 With a staff of 174 academics, 97 supporting staff and our excellence in real world teaching, research and consultancy service, the faculty aspires to be a destination of choice for high quality academics.

 Administration

 Organisational Structure

 Administrative Personnel and Programme Coordinator

-Dean Prof. Ts Dr. Mohd.
-Hamdan bin Hj.
-Ahmad
+Dean Prof. Sr Dr. Hishamuddin bin Mohd Ali

-B.Arch.
-(Hons.)
-(Miami), Ph.D (Manchester)
+B.Sc.
+(Property Management) (UTM), M.Sc.
+(Financial Decision Analysis)